Skip to main content

 Establishing U.S. Leadership in Future Semiconductor Technologies

-The National Semiconductor Technology Center (NSTC), is a public-private consortium dedicated to semiconductor research and development in the United States.
-The NSTC will convene the U.S. government, organizations across the semiconductor ecosystem—including academia and businesses of all kinds—to address the most challenging barriers to continued technological progress in the domestic semiconductor industry, including the need for a capable workforce.
+The National Semiconductor Technology Center (NSTC), will be a public-private consortium dedicated to semiconductor research and development in the United States.
+The NSTC will convene the U.S. government, organizations across the semiconductor ecosystem — including academia and businesses of all kinds — to address the most challenging barriers to continued technological progress in the domestic semiconductor industry, including the need for a capable workforce.

 Why Do We Need the NSTC?